paasmaker/paasmaker/documentation/source/administrator-paasmaker-org.rst

 	$ sudo apt-get install git
 	$ git clone git@bitbucket.org:paasmaker/paasmaker.git

-Set up the configuration file.
+Set up the installation configuration file.
 The example used for Paasmaker's production systems is in install/configs/example-production-pacemaker.yml.
 You should update the file to match your environment, but below is a copy of the file with some more descriptions.